azoth-lang/azoth.language.reference/src/internal-references.md

 refers to a value on the heap that will be kept alive as long as the reference exists.

 **TODO:** should this be subtype instead?

+## Equality

+Internal references cannot be compared for equality.
+If an equality operator is used on two `iref` types, they will be implicitly dereferenced and the operator evaluated on the result.